-This decomposition offers several advantages.
-First, it reduces the cognitive burden on the LLM by separating the distinct concerns of initialization, local improvement, and exploration, providing a natural interface for incorporating domain knowledge at each stage.
-Second, the modular structure facilitates interpretability and debugging of the evolved programs, both for humans and LLMs.
-Third and most importantly, the evolved class can be applied to \emph{any} given starting solution---for instance, one provided by a domain expert representing a sophisticated mathematical construction beyond the LLM's immediate grasp.
+This decomposition offers three advantages.
+First, it reduces the LLM's cognitive load by separating initialization, local improvement, and exploration into distinct concerns, each with a natural slot for domain knowledge.
+Second, the modular structure makes evolved programs easier for both humans and LLMs to interpret and debug.
+Third and most important, the evolved class can be applied to \emph{any} starting solution, such as one provided by a domain expert and representing a sophisticated construction beyond the LLM's immediate grasp.